phR0ze/alpine-rails/README.md

 **Docker Image Size: 400 MB**

-## Build
+# Build
 This image is intended to be depended upon by Rails apps.
-A app developer would write a Dockerfile calling out `FROM phr0ze/alpine-rails:3.16` and the `ONBUILD` commands from this base image would `COPY Gemfile /usr/src/app` and run `bundle install`.
+An app developer would write a Dockerfile calling out `FROM phr0ze/alpine-rails:3.16` and the `ONBUILD` commands from this base image would `COPY Gemfile /usr/src/app` and run `bundle install`.